Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What data protection issues should be considered when conducting clinical trials?

 In 2008 the Data Protection Authority clarified by way of its Guidelines on Clinical Trials that trial patients’ coded data is not anonymous.
 Rather, it is ‘de-identified’ data as, in exceptional circumstances, the sponsor can undertake a re-identification process.
 Therefore, the sponsor and clinical trial site are both considered to be data co-holders, while the contract research organisation and the investigator act are data processors.
+Such qualification will be particularly sensitive under the GDPR.

 Specific information must be provided where genetic data will be processed.